-This is our biggest podcast ever, coming in at a massive 45 minutes and covering all sorts of hints, tips and tricks for saving money and having a blast while you travel in Europe this summer.
-For those of you who don’t really like Europe, there’s more than enough tips on flight and accommodation booking, travel planning, and travel gear to keep you happy.
+This is our biggest backpacking podcast ever, coming in at a massive 45 minutes and covering all sorts of hints, tips, and tricks for saving money and having a blast while you travel in Europe this summer.
+For those of you who don’t really like Europe, there are more than enough tips on flight and accommodation booking, travel planning, and travel gear to keep you happy.

 We want you to get out and travel this northern summer, so take a listen to the podcast or skim the Cliff’s notes below.
-If you have any questions, get over to the Europe travel forum and ask them there.
+If you have any questions, hit the comments below.

 If this is going to be a once-in-a-lifetime trip, you might be tempted to attempt to see everything!
 It’s possible, but probably not the best idea: have enough time in your schedule to soak into the places you visit and to make sure you don’t get stressed about a timetable.